RamsinghLab/atacseeker_app/project_notes.md

 ... which is weird, because I am not seeing this when I run the app locally.
 My hunch here is that this could be a memory issue with `mcmapply`.

 So, my hunch was correct!
-Since these jobs are sent to my computer to be run locally, I could increas the memory available to the VM and that should facilitate job completion ... and it did!
+Since these jobs are sent to my computer to be run locally, I could increase the memory available to the VM and that should facilitate job completion ... and it did!

 **report builder**